How to get to San Francisco

 (This trip is relaxing, safe and inexpensive.

-You won't have to worry about where to park your car.
+have to worry about where to park your car.

 Just leave it in Santa Cruz.)